Euphoria Tour (Enrique Iglesias): Femme Fatale Tour controversy

 After completing the first leg of the tour, many media outlets rumored Iglesias joining Britney Spears on a co-headlining tour in the United States.
 When Spears officially announced her tour on Good Morning America, she stated Iglesias would join her.
 Within several hours, the singer's management released a statement stating Iglesias will not be joining Spears and will continue his solo tour.
 Although it was explained to be "strictly business", many media outlets speculated as to why Iglesias left the tour.
-Celebrity news site TMZ.com speculated the singer did no want to join Spears due to the controversies surrounding her previous tour.
+Celebrity news site TMZ.com speculated the singer did not want to join Spears due to the controversies surrounding her previous tour.
 MTV News reported Iglesias dropped out after being advertised as Spears' opening act.
 Us Weekly followed with "inside sources" stating the deal was not complete and Iglesias did not need the promotion.

 Iglesias took to Twitter to respond to all the rumors.
 He wrote:"Hey guys, sorry for the confusion regarding a possible tour in the summer with Britney Spears.
 We are on the Euphoria tour and will continue to do so including some soon-to-be-announced dates in US.
 So hope to see all of you soon" The singer would later remark his decision to not join Spears was because he felt everything was "rushed" and he was not fully convinced at the time.
 He continued to say he has respect for Spears as an artist and the possible tour would have been great for him and the fans.
 After completing the European leg of his tour, Iglesias announced a second North American leg with Pitbull and Prince Royce.
 Concerts in Europe, South America and Australia were announced as well.
 To introduce the tour, Iglesias stated, "I’m so excited to go out in the states, and this time with my good friends Pitbull and Prince Royce.
 It's going to be a great show and we hope to see all of you out there.
 This tour will be unforgettable!"